Workouts Feel Harder and Recovery Slows When You’re Not Eating Enough on GLP-1

 For your body to get stronger, two things have to match up:

-When those two start to match up, things feel steadier.
-Workouts feel more manageable, recovery feels smoother, and progress feels more consistent.
+When those start to line up, things feel different.
+Workouts feel more manageable, recovery is more consistent, and progress starts to make sense.

 Resource